 Kushagra Verma, M.D., M.S.

 Dr. Verma is a leader in the treatment of adult and pediatric spine patients with various forms of spinal anomalies including scoliosis, kyphosis, flatback syndrome and spondylolisthesis.
-He operates on the spine from occiput to the pelvis.
 He also specializes in innovative cervical spine procedures and minimally invasive procedures.
 He received his undergraduate degree in biomedical engineering from Cornell University and went on to obtain both a medical and master’s degree from New York University, where leading scoliosis surgeons mentored him.
 He completed residency at the prestigious Rothman Institute and DuPont Hospital for Children, one of the most sought after residencies in the country.